 - 2 cups ice cubes/crushed ice

-Dissolve the swerve (xylitol) in the water.
+- Dissolve the swerve (erythritol) in the water.
 Use a shaker and shake briskly until dissolved.
 Place the mixture in a small sauce pan, add the mint leaves, and heat over a low flame for 5 minutes.

 - Remove from the flame and let steep until cooled.
 Remove the mint leaves.
 If you need more of a mint flavor add a drop of mint extract.